Dev4rd/Oppia-Android-Fork-from-Fork/wiki/Get-Help.md

 ## Communication channels

-If you need help, there are a few communication channels you can use.
+If you need help, there are a fewwwwww communication channels you can use.
 Developers usually respond within 24 hours so long as you use a channel they actually check.

 ### Email